 • ordering items in small and lighter sizes that can be easily carried, or in much larger sizes and weights so workers must use mechanical aids to move them

-• changing the layout of your workspace to reduce awkward postures or moves
+• changing the layout of your workspace to reduce awkward postures or movements

 • rotating jobs so workers aren’t doing one repetitive task for too long